rdsea/bigdataplatforms/tutorials/kafka-bigdata-gcp/README.md

 sudo apt install -y python3 python3-pip
 pip3 install kafka-python
 ```
-3. Copy `sample_data_producer_1.py` to the Kafka producer node.
-You can use `scp` to transfer the file:
+3. Prepare a producer, you could see an example at [sample_data_producer_1.py](./tenants/sample_data_producer_1.py).
+You can also use `scp` to transfer the file to the Kafka producer node for using it directly:
 ```
 scp -i ~/.ssh/your_key sample_data_producer_1.py your_user@<kafka-0-ip>:/home/your_user/sample_data_producer_1.py
 ```
 4. Copy the sample dataset to the Kafka producer node.
+You can see sample data [here](../../tutorials/basiccassandra/datasamples/water_dataset_v_05.14.24_1000.csv).
 You can use `scp` to transfer the file:
 ```
 scp -i ~/.ssh/your_key ../../tutorials/basiccassandra/datasamples/water_dataset_v_05.14.24_1000.csv your_user@<kafka-0-ip>:/home/your_user/water_dataset_v_05.14.24_1000.csv
 ```
 replace `your_key` and `your_user` with your actual SSH key and username.

-    Note:
-    The dataset is very large.
-In a real system, batching, back pressure, and rate-limiting should be implemented
-    to avoid overwhelming Kafka and Cassandra.
+> !!!Note: The dataset is very large.
+In a real system, batching, back pressure, and rate-limiting should be implemented to avoid overwhelming Kafka and Cassandra.

 4. Run the producer script to stream
 Start producing messages: